Pooreffects/sketchnote/next-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+run build command does the following:

+- Build and Export Next.js App
+- Move and Rename Directories
+- Update Paths in HTML Files
+- Move Files to the Extension Directory
+- Clean Up and Sync Assets

+## <!-- yet it's not generating the folder structure below, thus, the extension is not loading/running at all on the browser.

+---

+extension/
+├── index.html
+├── next/
+│ └── ... (next assets)
+├── public/
+│ └── ... (public assets)
+└── manifest.json

+---